-Every UPS system is different and your display, audible alarms and lights could look vastly different with every manufacturer.
+Every UPS system is different and your display, audible alarms, and lights could look vastly different from every manufacturer.
 Proper attention and following a preventive maintenance routine can go a long way to ensuring your facility stays online.

 SNMP Card – Alerting you Anytime, Anywhere

 UPS malfunctions don’t limit themselves to your work schedule – they can strike at any time.
 The audible alarm is great if you are in earshot of your UPS, but what if you’re away from your desk or even at home?
 In this case, an SNMP monitoring card can be a lifesaver.